brenna-levine/LEVINE_ParthenoGenius/README.md

 # Input File

 The input file is a .csv file containing diploid co-dominant locus names and the genotypes for a mother and offspring.
 Missing data can be coded as -9.
 The file format is similar to that of a Structure file, with two lines for each individual.
+To create the input file for *ParthenoGenius* from a Structure file, the user can delete the columns that do not contain the sample IDs or genotypes.
+If the user does not have a Structure file but rather a VCF file or other common bioinformatics file format, the user can use PGDSpider (https://cmpg.unibe.ch/software/PGDSpider/", software with a graphical user interface, to convert their file to a Structure file.
 Alleles can be written as letters or numbers, with no restrictions on the length of the allele (i.e., SNP allele vs microsatellite length).
 For example:

 ```
 ,SNP1,SNP2,SNP3,SNP4,SNP5